thegirldweez/thegirldweez/README.md

 ### Hey!!
 So happy that you could visit.
 I'm Dameris, your future favorite _full-stack developer_.

 <div align="justify">
 I'm an aspiring web developer with an emphasis on front-end development.
 My tech education has been a non traditional path of trial, error and self teaching.
-It's been (and still is) a <strong>j o u r n e y</strong>.
+It's been - <em>and still is</em> - a <strong>j o u r n e y</strong>.
-I love diving into coding challenges and collaborating with creatives.
-The tech landscape is ever evolving and changing right before our eyes.
-I'm looking forward to being apart of that change.
+I love diving into coding challenges and collaborating with creatives; my favorite method of learning is by doing.
+The tech landscape is ever evolving and changing and I'm looking forward to being apart of that change.
 I'm full of ideas that I can't wait to build and share! 💫</div>
 <p>&nbsp;&nbsp;</p>